WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 *“I don’t want to get arrested for what I write.”*

-*The Problem.* The local government has now decided your best friend is troublesome and actively targets him for a smear and disinformation campaign, designed to get him arrested.
+*The Problem.* The local government has now decided Best Friend is troublesome and actively targets him for a smear and disinformation campaign, designed to get him arrested.
 They do so by publishing portions of his material that are taken out of context with a negative spin.

-*The Solution.* All of your best friend’s videos are time-stamped, then signed with his self-sovereign identity.
+*The Solution.* All of Best Friend’s videos are time-stamped, then signed with his self-sovereign identity.
 He can refute the out-of-context statement by showing the full video, proving that its his, and demonstrating its origin.
 The more reputable news agencies only